The Social Democrats will be campaigning vigorously to remove the Eighth Amendment from our Constitution once and for all.

 You’ll find more information about the different types of Registration forms here.

 If you recently became a citizen, you can fill out form RFA5.
-Make sure to send your form off in good time, your local council must receive your application at least 15 days before polling day.
+Make sure to send your form off in good time, your local council must receive your application before the 8th May if you are to vote on the referendum on the 8th Amendment.

 The website isn’t always 100% accurate, but you can still find out if your name is on the register by phoning your local council.